 The main attraction is undoubtedly the Pergamon Altar (180–160 BCE).
-Its sculpture frieze is one of the key masterpieces of Hellenistic art.
-It depicts the Olympian gods locked in battle with the Giants.
+Its relief frieze is a masterpiece of Hellenistic art.
+It depicts the Olympian gods in battle with the Giants.
 A shining example of Roman architecture, by contrast, is the Market Gate of Miletus dating from around 100 CE.

 Its principal attractions include the massive architectural reconstructions of the colourful Ishtar Gate and Processional Way of Babylon, dating from the time of Nebuchadnezzar II (6th century BCE).
 No less important are the earliest written documents known to humankind: cuneiform scripts on clay tablets from Uruk, dating from the late 4th millennium BCE.

 Particularly impressive highlights in the collection are the architectural works, some preserved in their entirety, which, in terms of their monumentality of scale, are without parallel in any other museum of its kind, first and foremost the intricately decorated stone façade of the caliph’s palace of Mshatta (Jordan, ca. 740) and the famous Aleppo Room with its brightly painted wood panelling (Syria, 1600).